A Washing Machine is a power-hungry appliance that contributes greatly to your inflated monthly electricity bill.

 Durability

-Inverter washing machines are more durable as there is less number of moving parts due to the use of direct-drive motors.
+Inverter washing machines are more durable as there are fewer moving parts due to direct-drive motors.

 Wash Performance

-Inverter washing machines are known for better wash performance as each and everything is decided by the washing machine microprocessor.
+Inverter washing machines are known for better wash performance as the washing machine’s microprocessor decides everything.

 The machine can decide the best washing cycle based on the load, type of water, level of dirtiness, and numerous other parameters.
 You will always get the best possible wash from inverter washing machines.

-Due to variable speed motors, inverter washing machines can customize the rotation of drums and offer different wash cycle features tailored to different types of clothes.
+Due to variable speed motors, inverter washing machines can customize the rotation of drums and offer different wash cycle features tailored to other types of clothes.

 Brands like Samsung claim that a DDM motor is up to 5 times faster than conventional ones and consumes 40 percent less power.